Boy Meets Boy (TV series)

 Boy Meets Boy is an American reality television series broadcast by Bravo.
-The six-episode series premiered on July 29, 2003, and concluded on September 2, 2003.
-Filmed in Palm Springs, California, the series followed James Getzlaff, a 32-year-old human resources manager, in search of a partner among a group of fifteen men.
-Getzlaff participated in a series of one-on-one dates and group activities with the men, in which he would eliminate three men every episode.
-In the fourth episode, however, Getzlaff was informed that the group consisted of both gay and straight men.
-If Getzlaff's final choice among the group was a gay man, he would win a $25,000 reward and a vacation to New Zealand.
-Conversely, if Getzlaff chose a straight man, then the man alone would win the $25,000 reward.
+The series ran for six episodes from July 29 to September 2, 2003.
+It starred human resources manager James Getzlaff, who searched for a partner among a group of fifteen men.
+Getzleff engaged in one-on-one dates and group activities with the men; however, it was revealed to him in the fourth episode that half of the men were actually straight.
+Getzlaff typically eliminated three men from the competition at the end of each episode.
+If the final man in the competition was gay, he and Getzlaff won a monetary reward and a vacation to New Zealand.
+Conversely, if the final man was straight, he alone won a monetary reward.
 The series was hosted by English television presenter Dani Behr.